Reverse Lookup List by Purpose

 Click here to expand

-If you have been allocated an avatar exhibition slot, submit your entry using VRChat Creator Companion, Unity, and VketTools on a Windows PC.
+If you have been allocated a Space Exhibition (Cross-Platform Venue) slot, submit your entry using VRChat Creator Companion, Unity, and VketTools on a Windows PC.

 Please also check the following pages: